“Life moves pretty fast. If you don’t stop and look around once in a while, you could miss it.” – Ferris Bueller

 Over the next few months, I want to challenge you to plan one moment with your family.
 This can be a family activity, or doing something with each kid individually or with your spouse.

-Don’t just plan a moment for moment sake; plan an intentional moment for discipleship.
+Don’t just plan a moment for moments sake; plan an intentional moment for discipleship.
 Leverage these opportunities.

 3. Be Present for Unplanned Moments